High-performance serving with Triton Inference Server

 APPLIES TO: Azure CLI ml extension v2 (current)

-This section shows how you can deploy to a managed online endpoint using the Azure CLI with the Machine Learning extension (v2).
+This section describes how to deploy to a managed online endpoint by using the Azure CLI with the Machine Learning extension (v2).

 Important

-For Triton no-code-deployment, testing via local endpoints is currently not supported.
+For Triton no-code-deployment, testing via local endpoints isn't currently supported.

 1. To avoid typing in a path for multiple commands, use the following command to set a BASE_PATH environment variable.
 This variable points to the directory where the model and associated YAML configuration files are located: